-- the Local Government Pension Scheme (Scotland) Regulations 2018; - the Local Government Pension Scheme (Transitional Provisions and Savings) (Scotland) Regulations 2014; and - the Local Government Pension Scheme (Governance) (Scotland) Regulations 2015; - The LGPS (Management and Investment of Funds) Regulations 2010.
+- the Local Government Pension Scheme (Scotland) Regulations 2014 (as amended); - the Local Government Pension Scheme (Transitional Provisions and Savings) (Scotland) Regulations 2014; and - the Local Government Pension Scheme (Governance) (Scotland) Regulations 2015.

 Teachers are not included as they are members of the Scottish Teachers' Pension Scheme.